ingerjm0/writing-portfolio/projects/kb.md

 ## Limitations

-Limitations of using HubSpot's knowledge base:
+Limitations of using website's toolset for knowledge base:

 * Lack of customization options (fonts, intro text, etc)
 * Articles have limited formatting (i.e. no tables)